Same methodology. Five labor markets. Different outcomes.

 Same score, different speed

 AI exposure is a property of the work, not the country.
-An accountant processes the same type of structured data in Rotterdam, Houston and Munich.
+An accountant processes the same type of structured data in Rotterdam, Houston, Munich, London and Paris.
 The JPE score captures that.
 What differs is how fast it translates into actual change on the ground.

 Why Germany absorbs slower